allenai/satlas/GeospatialDataProducts.md

 Due to the large size, the super-resolved imagery is not currently available for bulk download.

 For the training and inference code and pre-trained model weights, see https://github.com/allenai/satlas-super-resolution/.

+## Contact

+If you have feedback about the code, data, or models, or if you would like to see new types of geospatial data that are feasible to produce from Sentinel-2 imagery, you can contact us by [opening an issue](https://github.com/allenai/satlas/issues/new) or via e-mail at satlas@allenai.org.